Board Meetings During the COVID-19 Pandemic and Beyond

 This may be the most challenging requirement in a virtual meeting.
 Most videoconferencing software and conference call systems provide the moderator or call organizer the power to control which participants are able to speak at appropriate times.
 In order to avoid confusion and owners talking over one another, the board will need to take an organized approach to the member participation portion of the meeting.
 A homeowner forum could still be conducted at the beginning of the meeting with a 1 or 2 minute time limit per person.
 Another option may be to ask members to submit their comments in advance of the meeting, and then have the board read those comments on behalf of the owners at appropriate times.
 While I would still recommend allowing members to comment during the meeting, advanced comments may at least streamline the process.

 - Closed/Executive Session: If the board has closed session business to discuss, I recommend that the board make an announcement at the end of the open session that it is going into closed/executive session, provide the statutory section that allows the board to go into closed/executive session, and then ask all non-board members to leave the teleconference or conference call.
 Please ensure that the moderator confirms that all non-board members have left the teleconference prior to discussing closed/executive session business (note: it may be difficult to determine if an owner has left a conference call).
 Alternately, a separate Zoom teleconference with a new log-in and password could also be started after the regular board meeting for just the board members.
 Reminder, prior to entering executive session, the board is required to announce what paragraph from A.R.S.
-Section 33-1804(a) authorizes the board to close the meeting:
+Section 33-1804(a) and 33-1248(a) authorizes the board to close the meeting:

 - Legal advice from an attorney for the board or the association.
 On final resolution of any matter for which the board received legal advice or that concerned pending or contemplated litigation, the board may disclose information about that matter in an open meeting except for matters that are required to remain confidential by the terms of a settlement agreement or judgment.